Employment Resources and Services

 Veterans services and resources for employment

-Vets.gov is the portal to VA's Veterans Employment Center, connecting veterans and their families with meaningful employment and career-development opportunities.
-Wherever you are in the transition process, the Veterans Employment Center has tools and resources to help, including:
+VA.gov connects veterans and their families with meaningful employment and career-development opportunities.
+Wherever you are in the transition process, the Department of Veterans Affairs offers many employment programs, services and resources for veterans:

 - Visit the Vocational Rehabilitation and Employment page for service members with a service-connected disability — to get help with job training, employment accommodations, resume development, and skills coaching.